UIUC-iSchool-DataViz/is445AOG_fall2020/week15/index.md

 visible_n: true
 ---

-# Week 15 - Scientific Viz & AVL HERE??
+# Week 15 - Scientific Viz & AVL Guest lecture

 We talked a little bit about publishing, networks, and scientific viz.